| Mount

 Mt.
 Vernon forward Tristan Lawyer said.
 "They didn't believe

 a private school could do it again."
+The fans at

 the 1A tournament didn't have any complaints about Mt.
 Vernon before